What is in this leaflet

 Do not use DARZALEX if:

-- have any other medical conditions, especially the following:
+Tell your doctor if you have or have had any medical conditions, especially the following:

 - blood disorder with a low level of white blood cells or platelets.
 This disorder may become worse during treatment with DARZALEX.

-- Hepatitis B infection.
+- Hepatitis B infection

 DARZALEX could cause hepatitis B virus to become active again.
-Your doctor will check you for signs of this infection before, during and for some time after treatment with DARZALEX
+Your doctor will check you for signs of this infection before, during and for some time after treatment with DARZALEX.

-Talk to your doctor if you are breastfeeding or intend to breastfeed.
+Tell your doctor if you are trying to make your partner pregnant.

-Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor if you are taking any other medicines, including vitamins and herbal supplements and including medicines you can buy with or without a prescription from a pharmacy, supermarket or health food shop.

 These medicines may be affected by DARZALEX or may affect how well DARZALEX works.
 Your doctor or pharmacist can tell you what to do if you are using any other medicines.

-4. How DARZALEX is given?
+How DARZALEX is given

 How much is given: